 The draft bylaw covers boating safety, lifejacket rules, navigation infrastructure, and activity zones (such as boat ramps and swimming zones) within the Hawke’s Bay region which includes the coastal areas within the 12 nautical mile limit.
 It has been approved by Maritime New Zealand and by Council for final consultation.

 The bylaw covers boating safety, lifejacket rules, navigation infrastructure, and activity zones (such as boat ramps and swimming zones).

 “The bylaw is reviewed every five years to ensure the rules are consistent with legislation and with current practices,” says Harbourmaster Martin Moore.

 “The draft bylaw has already been reviewed once by the public and various water user groups, and a number of people have used the opportunity to discuss specific safety issues with me.
 The amended draft went to Maritime NZ and this is now available for final consultation.”

 In the last bylaw review in 2012, new provisions tightened up rules about wearing lifejackets.
 This safety initiative was reinforced by a successful lifejacket campaign in Hawke’s Bay schools and safe boating campaigns.

-The 2017 bylaw review is introducing compulsory registration of jetskis.
-This will bring Hawke’s Bay into line with other regions and make jetskis easier to identify.
+The 2017 bylaw review will introduce compulsory registration of jetskis in Hawke's Bay.
+This will bring Hawke's Bay into line with other regions and make jetskis easier to identify.

 “I’ve had good feedback from the jetski sports club here in Hawke’s Bay and registration is likely to be a simple online system with a one-off registration fee, as used in other regions in the North Island.
 Once registered here, you will be registered for Taupo and other areas,” says Captain Moore.